s3664099/AdventureGame/BuildingGame.md

 detailed description.
 The first time a player goes into the location the full description is display.
 Afterwards only the brief name is displayed, If the player 'looks' then the description will be displayed.

+*Constructor - public Location(String name, String description, String endComment)*

+This constructor is used to create a room where if the player enters it, it triggers an end condition.
+This room could be a room where the player dies, or where, by entering the room, the player finishes the game.
+And end comment is included in the room.

 *Add Exit addExit(exit)*

 This function adds an exit to the location.
 Exits are objects explained further below.
 The method takes an exit